No Credit Check Loans

 If you need cash and don’t have enough savings, there are several alternatives for people in financial hardship:

-• Centrelink Advance Payments.
-They offer advances on upcoming payments for those receiving benefits. *Note these are capped and deducted from future payments.
+• Centrelink Advance Payments: these offer advances on upcoming payments for those receiving benefits. *Note these are capped and deducted from future payments.

-• No Interest Loan Schemes (NILS) offered by The Salvation Army.
-They offer loans for furniture, appliances and essentials up to $2,000, or up to $3,000 for bond, rent or natural disaster recovery.
+• No Interest Loans (NILs): Good Shepherd’s NILs scheme offers loans for furniture, appliances and essentials up to $2,000, or up to $3,000 for bond, rent or natural disaster recovery, paid directly to the supplier/vendor rather than as a lump sum.

 Small (SACC) loans Medium (MACC) loans